rzzzwilson/Random-Stuff/Tutorials/python/self/README.rst

 instance we are operating on.
 The first parameter in the call to an instance method is always a reference to the instance the method is operating on.

-For example, from the above code:
+For example, in the above code:

 ::